krischik/SteemRubyTutorial/Documents/Part-5.md

 Since both APIs have advantages and disadvantages I have provided sample code for both APIs so you can decide which is more suitable for you.

-In this installment of the tutorial you learn how to convert Steem and Steem Backed Dollars in order to calculate the account value
+In this instalment of the tutorial you learn how to convert STEEM and Steem Backed Dollars (SBD) in order to calculate the account value.

 ## Requirements